 In the mid-1970’s, Visser was the first woman to cover the NFL as a beat when she wrote for the Boston Globe, at a time when the credentials said, “No Women or Children in the Press Box.”
 She is the first woman to win the Sports Emmy Lifetime Achievement Award and is the first woman to win the BFOA Lifetime Achievement.
 In her 45-year career, Visser has worked for the Boston Globe, CBS, ABC, ESPN, HBO and Westwood One Radio.

 “I am enormously honored to be recognized by the Broadcasters Foundation of America, which is vital to our colleagues who find themselves in need of help during times of unimaginable hardship,” said Visser.
 “It’s essential that we acknowledge and support such a charitable endeavor.”

-Beasley joins broadcast luminaries Ed McLaughlin, Dick Clark, Bill Hoffman, and Charles Osgood as a recipient of the Lifetime Achievement Award, which is presented during the Broadcasters Foundation Golden Mike Award dinner and ceremony.
-As previously announced, Dave Lougee, President and Chief Executive Officer of TEGNA Inc., will be the recipient of the Broadcasters Foundation’s 2020 Golden Mike Award.
+Visser joins broadcast luminaries Charles Osgood, George Beasley, Ed McLaughlin, Dick Clark, and Bill Hoffman as a recipient of the Lifetime Achievement Award.
+As previously announced, Hilton H. Howell, Jr., Chairman of the Board and Chief Executive Officer of Gray Television and Atlantic American Corporation, is the recipient of the 2022 Golden Mike Award.